Rollestone

-Rollestone is a small village and former civil parish on Salisbury Plain in Wiltshire, England.
+Rollestone is a small village and former civil parish, now in the parish of Shrewton, on Salisbury Plain, in Wiltshire, England.
 It is near the River Till.
 Its nearest town is Amesbury, about 5 mi away to the east.

-For local government purposes, Rollestone was added to Shrewton parish in 1934.
+In 1931 the parish had a population of 189.
+On 1 April 1934 the parish was abolished and merged with Shrewton.

 History

 The name Rollestone was first used in the 13th century.

 In 1947 the Ordnance Survey map showed Rollestone as a hamlet south of the A360 Devizes to Salisbury road, about 0.5 mi southeast of Shrewton.
 As Shrewton expanded in the 20th century, Rollestone became an area of Shrewton.

 Rollestone Manor was built in the 18th century and is Grade II listed.
 As of 2015 it is a privately owned hotel and restaurant.

 Church

 The small 13th-century Anglican Church of St Andrew is Grade II* listed.
 It was declared redundant and is in the care of the Churches Conservation Trust.

 Near the church is the former rectory, a mid-17th-century building altered in the 19th century.